-This is the second part of a three-part series (Navigating Your Finances, Finding Your Next Gig, and What to do With Your Free Time.)
+This is the second part of a two-part series (Navigating Your Finances, and Finding Your Next Gig)

 Oftentimes, people are unhappy with their jobs, but it does not get to a point where they have to make a change and they stay stuck in an unfulfilling position.
 Losing your job can be a breath of fresh air if you choose to take an optimistic perspective of the situation.
 I have had clients who were under a lot of stress and after they were terminated their health drastically improved.
 If you are not ready mentally or financially for retirement though, you have to prepare for the next chapter of your career.
 Has it been a lifetime since you last had to find a job?
 Here are a few tips to brush up on how to land your next gig.

 This is one of the first things you will need to determine in order to have a focused search.
 Staying in the same field is the path of least resistance, but may still require retooling your skills so that you are more attractive compared to your competitors.

 Burnt out by your current field?
 Did you know that it is estimated that the average worker will change their career 5 to 7 times during their working life?
 It may take more energy to chart your new path, but it may be worth it in the long run.
 What is your dream job?
 Do not allow yourself to set restrictions on the possibilities initially.
 Take the top 2 or 3 options and begin to research them further to see if they are what you expected.
 Bonus points if you reach out to someone in that field and see what they enjoy and do not about what they do.
 What skills transfer over and do you need additional training or education?
 Determine if these obstacles are something you are able to overcome and then commit to your decision.